top of page

 Requirements

-• Level 1: Minimum age 16; basic swimming competence.
+• Level 1: Minimum age is 16 with basic swimming competence required.

-• Level 2: Level 1 certification and additional diving experience.
+• Level 2: Must have Level 1 certification and additional diving experience.

-• Level 3: Level 2 certification and demonstrated freediving ability.
+• Level 3: Requires Level 2 certification and demonstrated freediving ability.

 Average Cost